Navigation Commands

 This command will open the device's settings application and take the user directly to the settings for your mobile application.

-There are currently no parameters available to this command.
+There are currently no parameters available for this command.

 This command allows you to open a web address using the built-in browser inside the application.